MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/vpnv2-csp.md

 Value type is chr.
 Supported operations include Get, Add, Replace, and Delete.

 > [!NOTE]
 > The **Automatic** option means that the device will try each of the built-in tunneling protocols until one succeeds.
-It will attempt protocols in following order: SSTP, IKEv2, PPTP and then L2TP.
+It will attempt protocols in following order: SSTP, IKEv2, PPTP, and then L2TP.
 This order is not customizable.

 <a href="" id="vpnv2-profilename-nativeprofile-authentication"></a>**VPNv2/**<em>ProfileName</em>**/NativeProfile/Authentication**
 Required node for native profile.
 It contains authentication information for the native VPN profile.